 Dry Herbs Vaporizers

 Using the actual flowers from the female cannabis plant is the most common way users like to reach that high.
 We all are familiar with using it to roll a blunt or pack a bowl, but not everyone knows you can vape the herb itself?
 Be careful though; you can’t just put any form of weed in any type of vaporizer.
-For dry herbs, you will need a dry herb vaporizer like Pax 3 or Grasshopper.
+For dry herbs, you will need a dry herb vaporizer like Tubo Evic or the Arizer Go.

 If you are unfamiliar with what a dry herb vaporizer is, here’s a simple answer: “A dry herb vaporizer, is a vaporizer that is for vaporizing dry herb, aka flower.”
 These vaporizers are generally easy to use and come in many different styles from portable to desktop vaporizers.

 Dry herb vaporizers use either convection or conduction heating, or a combination of both, which is known as a hybrid.